Vareš: Bosnian War (1992–95)

 In April 1992, the Bosnian War began and lasted until December 1995.
-The town of Vareš had 12,000 residents at the time, with Croats being small majority.
+The town of Vareš had 12,000 residents at the time, with Croats being the small majority.
 Since the first democratic elections in 1991 until October 1993, the municipality was governed by the Social Democratic Party of Bosnia and Herzegovina, non-ethnic party, while the town's and municipality territory was under joint the Croatian Defence Council (HVO) and the Army of the Republic of Bosnia and Herzegovina (ARBiH) control since the war begun.
 Despite the outbreak of the Croat-Bosniak War, the relations between the local HVO and the ARBiH units remained relatively good until the summer of 1993.
-As a consequence of broader conflict deepening between Croats and Bosniak, especially in Central Bosnia, the ARBiH overran the HVO in nearby Kakanj resulting in few thousands of Croat refugees settling in Vareš.
-In October, the local HVO, supported by HDZ and structures of Herceg-Bosna, took full control of the town, while most of the Bosniak population has been forced to leave or fled.
+As a consequence of broader conflict deepening between Croats and Bosniaks, especially in Central Bosnia, the ARBiH overran the HVO in nearby Kakanj, resulting in a few thousand Croat refugees settling in Vareš.
+In October, the local HVO, supported by HDZ and structures of Herceg-Bosna, took full control of the town, while most of the Bosniak population had been forced to leave or flee.
 On 23 October, dozens of Bosniaks were killed by the HVO in the Stupni Do massacre.
 Following the massacre, ARBiH attacked the Vareš enclave and captured the town in early November.
 Most of the Croat and some Serb population fled through the Serb lines to Kiseljak and Kreševo, while the town was looted after its capture.
 The remaining HVO units took hold in the village of Daštansko, where they remained until the Dayton Agreement was signed in November 1995.

-Many Croat, most of Bosniaks and аn insignificant number of Serbs have returned to Vareš in 1995, but the majority emigrated to United States, Canada, Australia and other West European countries.
-Many Croats from Vareš ended up in Croatia while Serbs fled to Republika Srpska and Serbia.
+Many Croats, most of Bosniaks, and аn insignificant number of Serbs returned to Vareš in 1995, but the majority emigrated to the United States, Canada, Australia, and other Western European countries.
+Many Croats from Vareš ended up in Croatia, while Serbs fled to Republika Srpska and Serbia.